mageni/mageni/README.md

 - Security Audits
 - And more ...

- **Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non compliance, financial losses, fines, jail, sanctions, and security breaches.** This is what it currently looks like:
+ **Mageni is accessible, powerful, and will save you time, money, and resources while reducing the risk of non compliance, financial losses, fines, and security breaches.** This is what it currently looks like:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/macbook.jpeg" width="600" style="padding-top:10px;">
 </p>

+## Vulnerability Management Statistics
+- 60% of breach victims were breached due to an unpatched known vulnerability (Ponemom Institute)
+- 62% were unaware that they were vulnerable prior to the data breach (Ponemom Institute)
+- $4.24 million cost per data breach on average; highest in 17-year report history (IBM)

 ## Mission
 Mageni's mission is to make your life more enjoyable and peaceful by providing you with a wonderful vulnerability management platform.